The Sixth Day

 Drones, Dracula, and Deadly Ambition

-Roman Ardelean is a wealthy cybersecurity genius who traces his lineage back to fifteenth-century Romanian royalty - specifically to Vlad the Impaler, the historical figure romanticized as Dracula.
-His twin brother Radu is dying from a severe, incurable form of hemophilia.
-Roman is convinced that the mysterious Voynich Manuscript - a medieval text no one has ever been able to decode - holds the secret to curing his brother's blood disorder.
+Roman Ardelean is an uber-wealthy cybersecurity genius whose firm provides software to governments and businesses worldwide.
+He also traces his lineage back to fifteenth-century Romanian royalty - specifically to Vlad III, the historical ruler romanticized in Bram Stoker's fiction as Dracula.
+Roman's twin brother Radu is dying from a particularly severe and incurable form of hemophilia, and Roman is convinced that the Voynich Manuscript - a medieval text that has baffled cryptographers for centuries, written in a language no one has ever decoded - holds the secret to curing his brother's blood disorder.

 Rating: 4.5/5 ⭐